symat/deetorus/README.md

 But let's make it more generic.
 It would be great to be able to visualize any kind of static or time-series annotated graph data, using diferent transformators to project these data between representations like tables, grids or geometric objects.
-And not to go too far from John Dee, let's use some metaphysical data he would be also interested today.

 # Technologies